havce/beginnerCTF-2022/scope/README.md

 If you input `"; cat flag.txt #` you effectively execute `cat flag.txt`.

-In the original exploit, you didn't know the admin password, so you couldn't trigger the command injection without knowing the password.
+In the original exploit, you didn't know the admin password, so you couldn't trigger the command injection without first knowing the password.

 In this snippet there is another vulnerability: the check via the `strncmp` function is broken.
 If you send an empty string you can bypass the check and enable the command injection